Korkman/macemu-appimage-builder/README.md

 ## Where will preferences be saved
 ".sheepshaver_prefs", ".basilisk_ii_prefs" in your home directory .
 Unless…

-…you create directories named `SheepShaver.AppImage.home` and `BasiliskII.AppImage.home` within the same directory as the AppImages.
+…you create directories named `macemu-amd64-sheepshaver.AppImage.home` and `macemu-amd64-basilisk2.AppImage.home` within the same directory as the AppImages.
 See [AppImage portable mode](https://docs.appimage.org/user-guide/portable-mode.html).

 ## The "keycodes" file
 If you use an international keyboard, you need a "keycodes" file like the one you can [download here](https://raw.githubusercontent.com/Korkman/macemu-appimage-builder/main/keycodes).
 Place it along with your virtual disks, in your home directory - anywhere.
 The location has to be referenced in the prefs.